 Perennial allergic rhinitis

-This occurs year round and includes reactions to allergens such as house dust, animal dander (hair, fur, feathers) and moulds.
+This occurs year-round and includes reactions to allergens such as house dust, animal dander (hair, fur, feathers) and moulds.
 It is commonly aggravated by tobacco smoke, perfumes and air pollution.

 Seasonal allergic rhinitis

 It is not known why some people are more susceptible than others to the allergens that cause allergic rhinitis.
-However, a person who has other allergies such as eczema (atopic dermatitis)
+However, a person who has other allergies such as eczema (atopic dermatitis) or asthma, or who has relatives with allergies, is more likely to suffer from the condition.
+Living or working in an environment that constantly exposes a person to allergens can also increase the risk of developing hay fever.

 - Stuffy or running nose